annalisa144/reverdecer/_posts/2019-02-06-sourdoughs.md

 [Adding sourdough starter to pizza dough works fabulously.](http://reverdecer.annalisagross.com/2019/02/10/sourdough-pizza/)

+And our sourdough brownies are excellent - so moist.

 [![](/images/sourdough_loaf_.jpg){:width="60%"}](/images/sourdough_loaf.jpg)

 The first bread loves I made with this starter was something like: